How to Get Dried Glue Off Painted Wood?

 4- Nail polish remover

-Before using nail polish remover on glue stain make sure it does not contain acetone
+Before using nail polish remover on Gorilla or Titebond glue stains make sure it does not contain acetone as this may damage or discolor the wood or the finish it may already have.

 5- Brake Cleaner